DoD-Platform-One/bigbang/charter/GitlabLabels.md

 #### `kind:ci`

-Issues related to the CI/CD, developer workflows and/or the releaes process
+Issues related to the CI/CD, developer workflows and/or the release process

 #### `kind::docs`

-Issues related to documentaiton
+Issues related to documentation

 #### `kind::feature`